mspnp/aks-baseline/README.md

 **This architecture is infrastructure focused**, more so than workload.
 It concentrates on the AKS cluster itself, including concerns with identity, post-deployment configuration, secret management, and network topologies.

 The implementation presented here is the _minimum recommended baseline for most AKS clusters_.
 This implementation integrates with Azure services that will deliver observability, provide a network topology that will support multi-regional growth, and keep the in-cluster traffic secure as well.
-This architecture should be considered your starting point for pre-production and production use cases.
+This architecture should be considered your starting point for pre-production and production stages.

 Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
 They are a fictional small and fast-growing startup that provides online web services to its clientele on the west coast of North America.
 They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.
 This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.